 Athletes can endure a wide variety of sports injuries while on the field.
-Some of these injuries are fairly easy to recover from, while others can make athletes miss an entire season.
-Stem cells may be able to treat damage to the muscles, ligaments, cartilage and tendons.
-A doctor at Pain & Arthritis Relief Center, can talk with you more about whether your injury can benefit from stem cell treatment.
+Some of these injuries are relatively easy to recover from, while others can make athletes miss an entire season.
+Athletes may use stem cell therapy for many types of injuries.
+Stem cells may be able to treat damage to the muscles, ligaments, cartilage, and tendons.
+The cells encourage the growth of new cells to replace the damaged ones.
+With stem cell therapy, an athlete may recover from serious injuries more quickly, even ones with extensive tissue damage.
+A doctor at Pain & Arthritis Relief Center can discuss whether your injury can benefit from stem cell treatment.

 How Are Stem Cells Applied to the Injured Area?

-During stem cell therapy, a doctor from the Pain & Arthritis Relief Center can apply the cells to the injured area through:
+During stem cell therapy, a Maryland sports injury doctor in Rockville from the Pain & Arthritis Relief Center can apply the cells to the injured area through:

 - Injection: A doctor injects stem cells to the affected area with a needle.